MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ### Client Only

 This is when you already have a server running remotely and want your RPi to connect as a standalone client to this instance, to show the MM from the server.
 Then from your RPi, you run it with: `node clientonly --address 192.168.1.5 --port 8080`.
 (Specify the ip address and port number of the server)

-## Alternative Installation Methods
-The following installation methods are not maintained by the MagicMirror² core team.
-Use these scripts and methods at your own risk.

-### Automatic Installation Scripts

-- Sam (@sdetweil, long time contributor of the MagicMirror² framework) maintains a easy to use installation and update script: https://github.com/sdetweil/MagicMirror_scripts

-### Docker Image
-MagicMirror² in server only mode can be deployed using [Docker](https://docker.com).
-Head over to the [MagicMirror Docker GitHub repository](https://github.com/bastilimbach/docker-MagicMirror) for more information.